Symbian9/qmapshack-doc-wiki/DocMapsTipsTricks.md

 ## WMTS configuration to access French IGN maps ("Géoportail")

 As an individual, you can apply for a free non-commercial access to the French IGN WMTS servers (for example through their "Géoportail API", but also works with other WMTS clients like QGIS and QMapShack).
-Lots of thanks to them for this free access because their maps are truely awesome.
+Lots of thanks to them for this free access because their maps are truly awesome.
 The original source of information about this is at the following URL (in French):

 http://dogeo.fr/wmts_ign/